pratik-senapati/CriMsonTYpo/README.md

 Currently, I am interning at Capgemini Chennai as an A3-Software Engineer Intern in Data.

-My primary focuses include:
+**Current Projects**:
+- Using NLP to build a sustainability rater for a client
+- Using Web Scraping to obtain data and using Machine learning to obtain insights for FMCG

+ **My interests:**:
--> Data Analysis and Visualisation
+- Data Analysis and Visualisation
--> Machine Learning and Deep Learning
+- Machine Learning and Deep Learning
--> Backend Development using Django
+- Backend Development using Django

 📫 **Contact me by**:
 - Email (pratiksenapati2018@gmail.com)